-Oil prices fall more than 1 percent ahead of G20, OPEC meeting
+Oil prices edge lower ahead of G20, OPEC meetings

 (Graphic: Russian, U.S. & Saudi crude oil production - tmsnrt.rs/2CTwqaq)

-Reporting by Stephanie Kelly in New York, Chistopher Johnson in London, Henning Gloystein in Singapore; Editing by Marguerita Choy and David Gregorio
+Reporting by Stephanie Kelly in New York, Chistopher Johnson in London, Henning Gloystein in Singapore; Editing by David Gregorio and Phil Berlowitz